smallstep/certificates/docs/recommendations.md

 in the `certificates` code base.
 If you have questions, suggestions, or comments about any of these decisions please let us know.

+### Tokens

+We use JWTs (JSON Web Tokens to prove authenticity and identity within the Step ecosystem.
+JWTs have received negative attention because they are easy to misuse, misconfigure.
+We agree!
+But lots of things are easy to misuse.
+We also believe that when configured well JWTs are a great way to sign and encode data.
+Our JWT's are, by default, short-lived (5 minute lifespan) and can only be used once during the lifetime of the Step CA. We use a 1 minute clock drift leeway because that was the recommended default in the reputable JWT package that we chose.
+If using Step JWTs or your own JWTs in your code be sure to verify and validate every single standard attributed of the JWT.
+JWTs, like all cryptographic tools, are useless without proper attention to configuration and guidelines.

 ### Keys

   ```